-I foresaw this moment happening, but hoped to squirrel away a few grand beforehand.
+I foresaw this moment happening but hoped to squirrel away a few grand beforehand.
 My goal never included becoming the slut of Raspberry Lane.
-Part of my allure was I was actually hard to get.
+Part of my allure was that I was actually hard to get.
 You had to know how to reach me, and I didn’t make it easy.
-My safety came first, something Jack saw to by beating the shit out of anybody stupid enough to cross me.
+My safety came first, something Jack saw to it by beating the shit out of anybody stupid enough to cross me.

 He chuckled, and I drew the lapels of my robe tighter against my throat.
 “This guy may be your new avenue out, kid.
 He’s recruiting, and you’re meeting tonight.”

 I sat still as a statue, stunned speechless.
 Also puzzled, and a tiny bit curious, but I had no real idea what Derry meant.
-Was he telling me an old pervert held interviews in his club for sex?
+Was he telling me an old pervert held interviews at his club for sex?
 “Um,” I shifted with unease, “I don’t understand.
 You want me to sleep with him?”

 He snarled, “Problem?
 It’s not like you haven’t done it for years.
 You can’t play me, bitch.”